gb160/gb160.github.io/info_purchasing.md

 In the case of upgrading/losing your device, it is possible to switch your login to a different device for a further £5 (UK/GBR)

-**We now accept payment via Paypal, Bitcoin or Ethereum**

 Paypal Note: If you select 'Paying for goods or services' a fee to paypal will be charged, in which case the price is £17 (UK/GBR)

-If none of this is a problem then proceed with payment using your chosen method with one of the below buttons.
+If none of this is a problem then purchase by choosing your preferred payment method below.

 {% include button_paypal.html %}{% include button_crypto.html %}